Betsy1028/Responsive-Website/README.md

 School Portfolio Website
 Overview

-This project is a personal portfolio website created as part of a school assignment.
+This project is a portfolio website created as part of a school assignment.
 The website is designed to showcase projects, skills, and accomplishments in an organized, user-friendly format.
 The goal was to practice responsive web design, HTML, CSS, and basic frontend development principles.

 The site serves as a professional portfolio, highlighting technical and creative abilities while providing a foundation for more advanced web development projects.